mdekstrand/intercalate/README.md

     ['My parents', ', ', 'Ayn Rand', ', and ', 'God']

-This lets us create gramatically correct lists that work as pairs and that do not introduce disturbing family tries.
+This lets us create gramatically correct lists that work as pairs and that do not introduce disturbing family trees.